jsafrane/scratch/csi-inline-volumes.md

 	VolumeHandle string

 	// VolumeHandlePrefix is type of prefix added to VolumeHandle before using
 	// it as CSI volume ID.
+It ensures that each pod gets
 	// Required.
 	VolumeHandlePrefix CSIVolumeHandlePrefix